github/pets-workshop/content/guided-workshop/exercises/1-code-scanning.md

 You have now enabled Dependabot alerts and security updates!
 Should an insecure library be detected, you will both receive an alert, and Dependabot will create a new pull request to update the version number to a secure version of the library.

+> **IMPORTANT:** After enabling Dependabot security updates you may notice new [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) created for potentially outdated packages.
+For this workshop you can ignore these pull requests.

 ## Secret scanning

 Many developers have checked in code with a token or username and passwords.
 Sometimes this is because the developer was trying to take a shortcut, sometimes it was because they didn't know the proper mechanism to secure the key, and sometimes it was done under the assumption they'll clean it up later but never do.